Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Spectral form factor

-We have plotted it in Fig.~(\ref{fig 8}), which shows a convergent plateau structure in leading order.\\\\ \textbf{Comments on the time scale and violation of decaying nature of disconnected SFF:} It has been argued in \cite{Anegawa:2023klh,Saad:2019pqd} that the factorization of disconnected SFF, $\langle|Z(\beta+it)|^2\rangle\approx\langle Z(\beta+it)\rangle \langle Z (\beta- it)\rangle$ is valid within a certain time scale, $t\ll e^{S_{0}/2}$ and up to this time scale the SFF has decaying nature.
-Our computation shows that the comment is indeed true for deformed JT-gravity also. \textit{From figure (\ref{fig:sub5a}), it is evident that the disconnected SFF has a decaying nature up to the above-mentioned timescale $(i.e. \,\, e^{S_{0}/2})$, and it will eventually grow as we increase the time scale as shown in figure (\ref{fig:sub5b}).}\\\\ {\bf Comments on Late time topology and physicality of SFF:} The SFF has a representation in terms of the \textit{TFD (Thermofield Double States) }states \cite{Blommaert:2018iqz}.
+{\bf Comments on Late time topology and physicality of SFF:} The SFF has a representation in terms of the \textit{TFD (Thermofield Double States) }states \cite{Blommaert:2018iqz}.
 One can relate it to the \textit{return amplitude} in the following way,

 The spectral form factor is simply the return amplitude to the TFD.
 We therefore analytically continue the renormalized boundary length to $\beta + it $ and gluing it back to Euclidean renormalized boundary of total length $\beta$ as shown in Fig.~(\ref{fig9}).
 Now we have